How To Tell If Your Cat Is A Runt: 5 Signs to Look For

 There’s a chance that a mother cat will reject the runt because of its poor health.
 It’s said that mother cats can detect the chance of survival of their kittens.
 And if the runt is too weak, the mama cat will likely abandon or reject it.
 Still, there are instances when the mother cat gives more attention to the runt. learn here why does mother cat move only one kitten

 Take note that a mother cat can reject any of its kittens for some reason.
-And when this happens, you should take care of the kitty to ensure that it will survive.
+When this happens, you should take care of the kitty to ensure that it will survive.

 Are runts always born last?

-Most of the time, runts are the ones born last because they are also conceived later than other litter members.
-This makes them weaker and smaller, with some having underdeveloped skeletons and body organs.
+Typically, runts are born last, as they are conceived later than other members of the litter.
+This results in them being weaker and smaller, with some exhibiting underdeveloped skeletons and organs.

-However, the runt doesn’t have to be born last all the time.
+Nevertheless, it’s important to note that the runt isn’t always the last to be born.
 There are instances when runts are born ahead of other healthy kittens.
-This is the reason why the birth order isn’t used to define which one of the kittens is the true runt.
+This underscores the fact that birth order alone does not determine which kitten is the true runt.

 Conclusion